Blac Chyna Wants Full Custody Of Dream Kardashian, Kris Jenner Fights For Rob

 A post shared by ROBERT KARDASHIAN (@robkardashian) on

 Despite all of Rob Kardashian’s health struggles, both mental and physical, he really adores Dream Kardashian.
 If Blac Chyna were able to gain full custody and take visitation away from Rob, he would be devastated.
-Kris Jenner knows that and she’s not going to let Chyna further destroy Rob, nor will she let her take her own grandchild away from the family.
+Kris Jenner knows that, and she’s not going to let Chyna further destroy Rob, nor will she let her take her own grandchild away from the family.
 Kris Jenner is laughing because she knows she has the bankroll and the team of lawyers to stop pretty much anything Blac Chyna tries to do no matter how much money she has made while pretending she wants to be in a relationship with Rob Kardashian.

 [Featured Image by Raoul Gatchalian/STAR MAX/IPx/AP Images]